How to choose the pepperomia soil?

 When repotting my peperomia plants, I was looking for well-draining soil to ensure they would thrive.
 Fortunately, I found FoxFarm Ocean Forest, a soil blend with excellent aeration and drainage that also managed to hold onto water well despite these beneficial qualities.

-This soil blend has the added benefit of setting the pH between 6.3 and 6.8—the ideal range for peperomia plants to better absorb fertilizers like iron, manganese and zinc.
+This peperomia soil blend has the added benefit of setting the pH between 6.3 and 6.8—the ideal range for peperomia plants to better absorb fertilizers like iron, manganese and zinc.
 With many species of peperomia requiring this type of fertile soil, this product provides well-rounded support for all types of these houseplants.
 Though a bit pricey, it is well worth the cost when it comes to keeping my peperomias healthy and beautiful.

 If you’re a plant lover, repotting your Peperomia plants can be a very rewarding experience!
 Fortunately, making your own well-draining potting mix is an easy process.
 All you need is the right ingredients and proper measurements.
 There are many types of peperomia plants available — each one with specific soil needs.